osohq/oso/docs/content/any/guides/policies/index.md

 description: Learn about writing Oso policies - the source of truth for authorization logic.
 ---

-# Write Custom Policies
+# Write Rules

 Oso provides policy building blocks for common authorization models like [role-based access control](/guides/rbac), [attribute-based access control](/guides/attributes), and [resource hierarchies](/guides/hierarchies).

-This guide covers how to extend those building blocks by writing custom policies in Oso's policy language, Polar.
-You will learn the basic structure and operations of Polar rules and how to write rules that refer to application classes, instances, and fields.
+This guide covers how to extend those building blocks by writing rules in Oso's policy language, Polar.
+You will learn the basic structure and operations of Polar rules, and how to write rules that refer to application classes, instances, and fields.

-## What is a policy?
+## What is a Policy?

 In Oso, policies are where authorization logic is stored.
 Policy files are separate from your application code and are written in a declarative language